spiral/docs/http/errors.md

 > Do not deploy your application to production with enabled debug mode.

 ## Client Exceptions
-There a number of exceptions you can throw from your controllers to cause HTTP level error page, for example we can trigger `404 Not Found` using `NotFoundException`:
+There a number of exceptions you can throw from your controllers and middleware to cause HTTP level error page, for example we can trigger `404 Not Found` using `NotFoundException`:

 ```php